yapweijun1996/Window-Defender-Real-Time-Switch/README.md

 ### Auto-disable on every reboot

 Creates a startup task that runs as **SYSTEM** and flips RT off silently after boot.
+The installer now includes built-in verification and functional testing.

 ```bat
 install_wd_rt_auto_off.bat